Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Finite de Finetti Theorem

+Comparing to \eqref{eq:ub-with-d_equal_k}, we see that the new bound improves the scaling for the finite alphabet size case from $O(|\mathcal{X}|k)$ to $O(|\mathcal{X}|\log(k))$, and for the general alphabet case from $O(k^2)$ to $O(k)$.
+Furthermore, the first term of \eqref{eq:de-finetti-d=k} is distribution independent, in contrast to the first term in \eqref{eq:ub-with-d_equal_k} which depends on the entropy $H(X_1)$.

+For the case of $d>k$, we first analyze the scaling of \eqref{eq:de-finetti-1}.
+By using the following useful inequality from \cite{rem-samp}, which states that for $d > \frac{1}{2}k(k-1)$,

-Clearly, the scaling of $d$ and $k$ required to drive $D(p \| q)$ to zero in Theorem \ref{thm:definetti} matches that of \eqref{eq:dia-fre-finetti}, and is therefore the best possible for general exchangeable sequences due to \eqref{eq:pinsker} and the aforementioned reasoning.
+we see that the scaling of $d$ and $k$ required to drive the minimum $D(p \| q)$ to zero in the bound \eqref{eq:de-finetti-1} is that $\frac{k^2}{d} \to 0$.
+For the finite alphabet size case, the scaling required in the bound \eqref{eq:de-finetti-2} is that $\frac{k}{d} \to 0$.
+These scaling results match that of \eqref{eq:ub-with-entropy-2} and \eqref{eq:ub-using-stam}, and also that of \eqref{eq:dia-fre-finetti}.
+These are therefore the best possible scaling for reasons due to Pinsker's inequality, as mentioned before.